 Sign Up for SOAR, Georgia Southern’s new student orientation

 Dual Enrollment students are required to complete an online orientation prior to enrolling in Dual Enrollment classes.
-Information will be provided by Dual Enrollment academic advisors in the Office of First-Year Experience.
+Information will be provided by Dual Enrollment academic advisors in the Exploratory & Dual Enrollment Advisement Center.

 Dual Enrollment students are highly encouraged, but not required, to attend an in-person SOAR session on campus.
 To learn more about the on-campus SOAR session click here.